 These actions are reckless and will separate hundreds of thousands of families living in America.
-Thankfully, there are leaders in Congress working to stop these misguided actions with forward-thinking legislation.
+Thankfully, there are leaders in Congress working to stop these misguided actions with forward-thinking legislation, such as The DREAM Act.
 Help defend immigrants by calling or sending a letter to your member of Congress today.

-- Leave a voicemail.
+- If your call goes to voicemail, leave a message with the information above.
 If voicemail is full, press "0."
 This will typically connect you to a receptionist who may be able to take your message or transfer you to a voicemail that isn't full.

 - First-time callers often fear they will be quizzed or interrogated, but they generally just need to offer their opinion and basic personal information, like name and city.
 The person listening will likely just pass along what you say, rather then ask questions.